 Margaret Radcliffe was the daughter of Sir John Radcliffe of Ordsall (1536-1590) and Anne Ashawe.
-She came to court as a maid of honor in the 1590s and there was courted by Lord Cobham’s son, Henry Brooke.
-Brooke also paid court to Frances Howard, countess of Kildare, and Elizabeth Russell, another maid of honor.
-When news came in August 1599 that Margaret’s twin brother, Alexander, had been killed in battle in Ireland, Margaret was inconsolable.
+She came to court as a maid of honor in the 1590s and was courted by Lord Cobham’s son, Henry Brooke.
+Brooke also paid court to Frances Howard, countess of Kildare, and to Elizabeth Russell, another maid of honor.
+When Margaret’s twin brother, Alexander, was killed in battle in Ireland in 1599, Margaret was inconsolable.
 She returned to Ordsall, where she pined away, refusing to eat.
-Advised of her maid of honor’s condition, Queen Elizabeth ordered Margaret back to court, which was then at Richmond, but her decline continued and it was there that she died.
+Advised of her maid of honor’s condition, Queen Elizabeth ordered Margaret back to court, which was then at Richmond.
+Margaret continued to decline and died.
 The queen ordered an autopsy (an unusual step in those days).
 According to a letter written by Philip Gaudy, Margaret’s body proved “all well and sound, saving certain strings striped all over her heart.”
-She was buried in St. Margaret’s, Westminster.
-There was a magnificent monument, which no longer exists.
-Ben Jonson composed the epitaph—not one of his better efforts—which includes the line “rare as wonder was her wit and like nectar ever flowing.”
+She was buried in St. Margaret’s, Westminster with a magnificent monument that no longer exists.
+Ben Jonson composed the epitaph, which includes the line “rare as wonder was her wit and like nectar ever flowing.”
 Portrait: called “a lady in court dress” and still extant at Ordsall, this may or may not be Margaret, but the clothing is correct for the 1590s.

 see MARGARET WHETEHILL

 MARY RADCLIFFE (1476-by April 1512)

 Mary Radcliffe was the daughter of John Radcliffe, 1st baron Fitzwalter (d.
 November 24, 1496) and Margaret Whetehill (1446-1518+).
 She is probably the Mary Radcliffe in Elizabeth of York’s household.
 Before February 12, 1493, she married Sir Edward Darrell of Littlecote (d.
 March 9, 1528/9) as his second wife.
 His children all seem to have been the offspring of his first wife.
 In June 1509, the king sent a messenger to “Mary, Lady Darell,” probably to call her into service at court.
 If her date of death is correct, Mary was not the Lady Darrell at court in January 1518.